Calathea crocata (Eternal Flame Plant) Indoor Care; Watering, Pruning, Propagation, Problems

 Where to buy

-How do you care for Calathea crocata indoors?
+How to care for Calathea crocata indoors?

-To care for Calathea crocata indoors, provide bright indirect light with 4-6 hours of sunlight, average warmth of 18-260C, humidity of 70-80% and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+To care for Calathea crocata indoors, provide bright indirect light with 4-6 hours of sunlight, warmth of 18-260C, humidity of 70-80% and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

 Calathea crocata, Eternal Flame Plant